nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/05-pre-migration-tasks.md

 group: migration-key-phases
 ---

-Critical activities practices can start doing to get ahead and prepare for the later stages such as cleaning existing data, notifying 3rd Party services and patients
+Critical activities practices can start doing to get ahead and prepare for the later stages such as cleaning current data, notifying 3rd Party services and patients